About Our Tea

 Since then it has been enjoyed in Japan for its rich flavour but has only recently caught the rest of the world by storm.

-We here at Matcha Yu Tea are thrilled to offer the following 2021 Golden Leaf Award-Winning Matcha Varieties for you to enjoy.
+We here at Matcha Yu Tea are thrilled to offer the following Matcha Green Tea Varieties for you to enjoy.

-The Premium Matcha Powder that won Gold (1st Prize) in the Matcha - Ceremonial Grade Category has been grown and picked in the fields of Wazuka, a mountainous region south of Uji (Kyoto prefecture) in Japan, world-famous for producing top-quality Matcha.
+Both our Premium Matcha & Everyday Matcha has been grown and picked in the fields of Kagoshima, a mountainous region in Southern Kyushu in Japan, famous for producing top-quality Matcha.

 Sometimes it can be quite difficult to access this kind of high quality & "Umami" (full-bodied) flavoured Matcha outside of Japan.